 - Data Source: California Dept. of Public Health, Death Statistical Master Files; California Dept. of Finance, Population Estimates by Race/Ethnicity with Age and Gender Detail 1990-2009; Population Reference Bureau, Population Estimates 2010-2016; CDC WONDER Online Database, Underlying Cause of Death 1999-2016 (Feb.
 2019).

-- Footnote: Figures are presented as rates over three-year periods.
-LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 child/youth deaths in a given racial/ethnic group.
+- Footnote: Rates are presented for three-year periods.
+The abbreviation S refers to data that have been suppressed because there were fewer than 20 child and youth deaths in that group.
 N/A means that data are not available.
-For example, data for multiracial children and youth are not available prior to 2000.

 - Measures of Deaths on Kidsdata.org

 Kidsdata.org provides county-level data on child and youth deaths in the following indicators: